If you have gum disease, you’re not alone. 90% of adults in the UK have some form of gum disease .

 This will make it harder for bacteria to collect and grow.

-Whereas, surgery will only really be required when the gum tissue around the teeth is extremely unhealthy and cannot be restored with nonsurgical devices.
+Surgery will only be required when the gum tissue around the teeth is extremely unhealthy and cannot be restored with nonsurgical devices.

 Want to know which treatment you will qualify for?
 Or what will be the best solution to your condition?
 Talk to us.